FineMapping/PyFM/simulation/README.md

 Batch code are provided to easily generate many simulation, and run them using either PyFM or FINEMAP.
 - Please change the file paths when using the batch codes

+Basically, encode your PyFM run parameters in `batch_run.sh`, and in the `job_assigner.sh` specify input and output DIR.
+Call on `job_assigner.sh` to run batch.